Digital Elevation Models

 - Click Base Heights tab and check ‘Use constant value or expression to set height for the Layer’.

 - Click the Expression Builder button (to the right).
-Here you build up expression to be used as based height.
+Here you build up expression to be used as base height.

 - Leave this value as 0.
 This will result in the Elevation field used as base height.